kriss024/anaconda-python-and-pytorch/README.md

 # Anaconda Python 3.8.8 for Data Science use
-# Set with PyTorch and CatBoost libraries
+# Python with PyTorch and CatBoost libraries

 ## How to Use this Image
 To launch the container, run the following command: